Robert Peary: 1905–1906 expedition

-Claiming to reach the North Pole
+Reaching the North Pole

 On July 6, 1908, the Roosevelt departed New York City with Peary's eighth Arctic expedition of 22 men.
 Besides Peary as expedition commander, it included master of the Roosevelt Robert Bartlett, surgeon Dr. J.W.
-Goodsell, and assistants Ross Gilmore Marvin, Donald Baxter MacMillan, George Borup, and Matthew Henson.
+Goodsell, along with Ross Gilmore Marvin, Donald Baxter MacMillan, George Borup, and Matthew Henson.
 After recruiting several Inuit and their families at Cape York (Greenland), the expedition wintered near Cape Sheridan on Ellesmere Island.
 The expedition used the "Peary system" for the sledge journey, with Bartlett and the Inuit, Poodloonah, "Harrigan," and Ooqueah, composing the pioneer division.
 Borup, with three Inuit, Keshunghaw, Seegloo, and Karko, composed the advance supporting party.
 On February 15, Bartlett's pioneer division departed the Roosevelt for Cape Columbia, followed by 5 advance divisions.
 Peary, with the two Inuit, Arco and Kudlooktoo, departed on February 22, bringing to the total effort 7 expedition members, 19 Inuit, 140 dogs, and 28 sledges.
 On February 28, Bartlett, with three Inuit, Ooqueah, Pooadloonah, and Harrigan, accompanied by Borup, with three Inuit, Karko, Seegloo, and Keshungwah, headed North.

-On March 14, the first supporting, composed of Dr. Goodsell and the two Inuit, Arco and Wesharkoupsi, party turned back towards the ship.
+On March 14, the first supporting party, composed of Dr. Goodsell and the two Inuit, Arco and Wesharkoupsi, turned back towards the ship.
 Peary states this was at a latitude of 84°29'.
 On March 20, Borup's third supporting party, with three Inuit, started back to the ship.
 Peary states this was at a latitude of 85°23'.
 On March 26, Marvin, with Kudlooktoo and Harrigan, headed back to the ship, from a latitude estimated by Marvin as 86°38'.
-Marvin died on this return trip South.
+Marvin died on this return trip south.
 On 1 April, Bartlett's party started their return to the ship, after Bartlett estimated a latitude of 87°46'49".
 Peary, with two Inuit, Egingwah and Seeglo, and Henson, with two Inuit, Ootah and Ooqueah, using 5 sledges and 40 dogs, planned 5 marches over the estimated 130 nautical miles to the pole.
 On 2 April, Peary led the way north.